philipmw/eth-staking-on-aws/README.md

 Hence I believe this instance (`c7g.medium`) is at its limits RAM-wise, but bearable.

 Data transfer in is free, so we ignore it.
-Data transfer out is about 7 MBytes/minute according to CloudWatch metrics for the EC2 instance.
+Data transfer out is about 11 MBytes/minute according to CloudWatch metrics for the EC2 instance.
-That's 420 MBytes/hour, or 10 GBytes/day, or about 305 GBytes/month.
+That's 660 MBytes/hour, or 16 GBytes/day, or about 482 GBytes/month.
-The first 100 GBytes/month is free, followed by 205 GBytes at $0.09/GB, totaling $18.45.
+The first 100 GBytes/month is free, followed by remaining 382 GBytes at $0.09/GB, totaling $43.39.

 | Component                                | Cost/month |
 |------------------------------------------|------------|